Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/concepteurs/inc-con-titre-rubriques.md

 - There should be no break in the heading hierarchy (we cannot jump from a `h2` heading to a `h4` heading).
 - You can use several `h1` headings per page (Don’t exceed two in most cases).

-**Goal: **
-- For all users: improve the structure of the page and its contents.
-- For search engines: improve <abbr>SEO</abbr>.
-- For users that are visually impaired, cognitively impaired or having reading difficulties: easy navigation and access to content.

 **Do:**
 Page with consistent and relevant headings: